hprovyn/dna-p2p/README.txt

 to execute locally:
-1) run peerNode.py where it is (it will reference config.txt and strs.txt)
+1) from /localdemo run peerNode.py (it will reference /localdemo/config and strs)
-2) from /localdemo run peerNode.py (it will reference corresponding config and strs)
+2) run peerNode.py where it is (it will reference config.txt and strs.txt)
 3) 2nd instance should query first (and all connected).
 Result should be 1/1 yes for two node network using these config and str files